ziyuanshu/baidupan/README_EN.md

 Support Baidu network disk PC-side webpage to get the share link download address and my network disk download address.
 After installation, the [Download Assistant] button will appear on the corresponding interface, and the multi-threaded download tool can achieve the effect of speed increase.

-**Since version 2.7.0, the script supports automatic update and access to unlimited links, please update [as soon as possible](https://github.com/syhyz1990/baiduyun/raw/master/baiduyun.user.js)**
+**Since version 2.9.1, you can get the link on https://www.baidusu.com directly**

 **Since version 2.5.0, scripts support aria2c links**